Small Space Gardening

 Bring a Little of the Outdoors Indoors

 A healthy houseplant needs the right combination of light, soil and moisture to mimic the conditions of the outdoors as much as possible.
 Learn about the native environments of your houseplants and plant accordingly.
 For instance, cactus plants like soil that drains quickly, like Miracle-Gro® Cactus, Palm & Citrus Potting Mix.
 African violets like soil that is slightly acidic, such as Miracle-Gro® African Violet Potting Mix.
+Miracle-Gro® Indoor Potting Mix creates an excellent all-around root environment for houseplants such as philodendrons, spider plants, and dieffenbachia.
 Because indoor conditions tend to be drier, it's important to take a few steps to maintain moisture around your plant.

 Changing Water Needs